ira-sulimova/simple_ls/README.md

 # Summary
-This is an implementation of the UNIX utility ```ls -lR```.
+_simple_ls_ is an implementation of the UNIX utility ```ls -lR```.
 It resursively lists the contents of the current (or specified) directory in the long format.
 By default, the command lists all files, including the hidden ones.

 # Usage